 Emergency funding is vital but how do organisations move forward from COVID-19?

-Last year, Craigmyle Consultants, Siân Newton and Wendy Foreman developed and facilitated a one-day fundraising workshop for Central Southwark Community Hub based in Southwark in South East London.
+Last year, Craigmyle Consultants, Siân Newton and Wendy Foreman developed and facilitated a one-day strategic fundraising planning workshop for Central Southwark Community Hub based in Southwark in South East London.
 The demand, even before the pandemic, for Central Southwark Community Hub services – foodbank, holiday club, drop in centre was significant.
 While the team is doing a fantastic job, led by the amazingly energetic and committed Felicia Boshorin, the organisation was so busy with the everyday practicalities there had been no time to plan and think through what was needed for the next year let alone two or even five years.
 Wendy caught up with Felicia this week to find out how they are managing during COVID-19:

 What are the three key issues/concerns facing your organisation at the moment?